Royal Households of the United Kingdom: Household of the Prince and Princess of Wales

-A part-time Private Secretary to Prince William and Prince Harry (James Lowther-Pinkerton MVO MBE Irish Guards (Rtd.)) was appointed in the Household of the Prince of Wales and the Duchess of Cornwall in May 2005.
+A part-time Private Secretary to Prince William and Prince Harry (James Lowther-Pinkerton Irish Guards (Rtd.)) was appointed in the Household of the Prince of Wales and the Duchess of Cornwall in May 2005.
 In January 2009, a separate Household of Prince William and Prince Harry was established (formally "The Household of His Royal Highness Prince William of Wales and His Royal Highness Prince Henry of Wales"), headed by Lowther-Pinkerton.
 Following their marriages, the Household also additionally served their wives.
 The Household's offices are currently based in Kensington Palace, having formerly been based in St James's Palace.
 The Household, as of 2011, had the equivalent of 7.8 full-time staff.

 It was announced in June 2011 that the Duke and Duchess of Cambridge would temporarily move their official London residence to an apartment in Kensington Palace, a move that was completed in August of that year.
 The Duke and Duchess' primary residence continued to be the island of Anglesey in Wales, where the Duke served as an RAF search and rescue pilot.
 The couple previously shared an apartment at Clarence House with Prince Harry, which he retained.
 On 6 November 2011, it was announced that the Duke, Duchess and Prince Harry, along with Elizabeth II and the Prince of Wales (later King Charles) had approved a plan that would have the Duke and Duchess of Cambridge permanently move to a larger apartment in Kensington Palace in 2013, after it is renovated.
 This apartment was previously occupied by the Queen's sister, Princess Margaret, Countess of Snowdon and her husband Antony Armstrong-Jones, Earl of Snowdon after their marriage in 1960.
 The apartment was retained by Princess Margaret after her divorce in 1978 and was her London residence until her death in 2002.
 Prince Harry then moved his official residence from Clarence House to the apartment vacated by the Cambridges.
 In addition, once the move was complete, their official household was also moved to Kensington Palace from St James's Palace, although the household remained shared.
 Until the moves were complete, their Household remained based at St James's Palace and continued to be shared.

 It was later announced in early May 2013 that the royal couple's private secretary, James Lowther-Pinkerton, intended to leave his post as private secretary for the private sector, and his position was split with each member of the household receiving a private secretary.
 In September 2013, Miguel Head became Private Secretary to the Duke of Cambridge and Rebecca Deacon assumed the role of Private Secretary to the Duchess of Cambridge.
 Ed Perkins left his post as communication secretary at the household in 2014.
 On 21 November 2014, the palace announced his replacement as Jason Knauf.
-As of 2025, the Household had 66 people and is led by Ian Patrick, the Private Secretary to The Prince of Wales.
+As of 2025, the Household had 66 people and is led by Ian Patrick, the Private Secretary to the Prince of Wales.